dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/create-eventalarm/create-eventalarm.md

 Wait for a bit until the plan succeeds and plan logs are available under _Logs_.
 Take a look to familiarize yourself with the log format.
 Scroll down until you see the line `Plan: X to add, 0 to change, 0 to destroy`.

-6. Once satisfied by the plan logs, we put it into motion by starting the *Apply* process.
+6. Once satisfied by the plan logs, put it to action by starting the *Apply* process.

     ```
     terraform apply
     ```
-The apply process can take some time, so patience is required.

 ## Task 3: Inspect Created Objects

-Go to *OCI console* under compartment which was selected for deployment and take a few moments to explore the resources created.
+After apply is successful, Go to *OCI console* under compartment which was selected for deployment and review the resources created.

 Ask yourself how these resources will make your environment more healthy.